jcodesfr/Sports-CRM-with-Predictions/README.md

 # Sports-CRM-with-Predictions
 A basic web app that manages players and games (CRM-style) also generating simple predictions

 To Run Program:
+(IMPORTANT!
+DO THESE STEPS IN ORDER, BOOT BACKEND FIRST, THEN FRONTEND)

    Booting up the Backend:
    1) Open a new Terminal (regular command prompt/cmd)